Investing in Wine as an Asset

 Wine is a valuable item that can reach high prices.
 Wine insurance policies offer extra protection in case something happens to your asset.
 Thefts, natural disasters, and other events can destroy your investment.
 You can compare quotes from multiple wine insurers and see how much they will cover.
 Check what your insurance policy covers before paying premiums.
 Each policy should cover breakage or contamination at a minimum.

-Things to Consider With Investing in Wine
+Things to Consider when Investing in Wine

 Investing in wine can get complicated.
 Keep these considerations in mind before getting started or building your position.